ESE519TeamGimbal/ESE519TeamGimbal.github.io/aboutme.md

 ### Michael Peters

-Hello, my name is Michael Peters and I am a graduate student at The University of Pennsylvannia studying Electrical Engineering.
+Hello, my name is Michael Peters and I am a graduate student at The University of Pennsylvania studying Electrical Engineering.
 I also currently work full time as an Avionics Engineer.